CERTCC/Vultron/docs/process_models/report_management.md

 transitions in the corresponding DFA.

--   A Participant's RM process begins when the Participant _receive_s a report.
+-   A Participant's RM process begins when the Participant receives a report.

+!!! note ""
--   Each Participant SHOULD subject each _Received_ report to some sort of validation process, resulting in the report being designated as _valid_ or _invalid_ based on the Participant's particular criteria.
+    Each Participant SHOULD subject each _Received_ report to some sort of validation process, resulting in the report being designated as _valid_ or _invalid_ based on the Participant's particular criteria.